cliffordwilliam/python-2d-game-engine/docs/chore.md

 cz commit
 ```

-If there are issues you have to commit the fixed files again:
+If there are issues you have to commit the fixed files again (or fix the ones it did not auto fix then commit):

 ```bash
 cz commit